maribedran/redux-learning/README.md

 2. Actions (Object) must have a `type` attribute
 3. Reducer functions
     - (state, action)
-    - State mutations must be made by pure functions (not side-effects)
+    - State mutations must be made by pure functions (no side-effects)
     - Previous state object must remain unchanged by action and a new one created

 ## Store Methods